Call for Applications for the Rackham Professional Development Leader (RPDL) Program

-This year, Rackham’s Professional and Academic Development team is recruiting Rackham Professional Development Leaders (RPDLs) to serve from Fall 2017 to Winter 2018.
-This new Rackham program will identify and train a core of graduate students from across the university to serve as Rackham graduate student professional development leaders within departments.
-RPDLs will be professional development allies that will liaise between Rackham and graduate departments and programs in a variety of ways, including facilitating workshops and coordinating activities and resources related to professional development with the support of Rackham.
-We will identify leaders for different departments to help Rackham connect to the broader campus community and raise awareness about resources and opportunities for graduate student professional development.
+This year, Rackham’s Professional and Academic Development team is recruiting Rackham Professional Development Leaders (RPDLs) to serve from Fall 2018-Winter 2019.
+This Rackham program recruits and trains a core of graduate students from across the university to serve as Rackham graduate student professional development leaders.
+RPDLs will be professional development allies that will liaise between Rackham and graduate departments and programs in a variety of ways.
+These include facilitating workshops, and coordinating activities and resources related to professional development with the support of Rackham.
+We will identify leaders from different departments to help Rackham connect to the broader campus community and raise awareness about resources and opportunities for graduate student professional development.

-- Up to $500 for each RPDL member for materials and hosting for two departmental and/or school programs
+- Up to $500 for each RPDL member for materials and hosting for departmental and/or school program(s)

 RPDL applicants should submit the following materials to email@example.com:

 - A cover letter explaining your past experiences and qualifications for the position, as well as how the position fits in your long-term professional goals.
+Please indicate which project(s) from the list above you are interested in supporting and your qualifications and skills for the project(s).
 Please share any professional development leadership experiences on campus and/or nationally.
-If you would like to be considered for the RPDL program coordinator role, please share any additional relevant experience that would qualify you to support coordination of the group.
-Please note all CRLT training workshops you have attended.
+Please note all CRLT and IGR training workshops you have attended.

 - A C.V./resume.

 - At least one letter of recommendation from a faculty member or a university staff member who can speak to your leadership in the area of professional development.

 International students with a 0.50 appointment (20 hours per week) are not eligible for this program due to visa regulations.
 International students with less than 0.50 appointments are eligible to apply, but must adjust RPDL hours to ensure that they do not exceed the 20 hour per week limit.